jaspector

 Winchester cites 2012 International Building Code Section 104.1.
 Any owner, authorized agent, or contractor who wants to construct, enlarge, alter, repair, move, demolish, or change occupancy, or install or alter regulated electrical, gas, mechanical, or plumbing systems, must first apply for a permit.

+Not all construction work requires a permit in Winchester, TN.
 The following work is generally exempt: Re-roofs of residences, subject to roof-layer limits noted by the city; One-story detached accessory structures under 120 square feet; Fences not over 6 feet high; Retaining walls not over 4 feet high unless supporting a surcharge; Water tanks on grade under 5,000 gallons with specified proportions; Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools under 24 inches deep; Swings and other playground equipment; Window awnings meeting the stated size and support limits; Ordinary repairs that do not affect structural, load-bearing, or egress conditions.
+When in doubt, confirm with the local building department before starting work.